-- Perform proactive key user and system activity logging and log monitoring, particularly for users with administrative access privileges. - Prepare and implement a security-incident-response plan clearly indicating how to handle and report incidents. - Provide all employees ongoing training on IT security risks and their responsibilities to ensure systems and data are protected. - Perform IT vulnerability scans and remediate vulnerabilities in accordance with a remediation plan. - Identify, evaluate, and apply patches in a timely manner. - Develop, document, and follow a process for awarding IT vendor contracts.
+- Perform proactive key user and system activity logging and log monitoring, particularly for users with administrative access privileges. - Prepare and implement a security incident response plan clearly stating how to report and handle such incidents. - Develop an information security plan to protect the integrity of the financial reporting systems and data.